Arech/nntl/README.md

 ## Compilers Supported
 Developed and tested on MSVC2015 on Windows 7.
 Other modern compilers will probably require some hacks to compile.
 Please, submit your patches.

+### How to Use NNTL
+1. Download NNTL and unpack it to some %NNTL_ROOT%
+2. Download RNGs from separate repository [AF_randomc_h](https://github.com/Arech/AF_randomc_h) and unpack it to %NNTL_ROOT%/_extern/agner.org/AF_randomc_h
+3. Download or build suitable [OpenBLAS](http://www.openblas.net/) x64 [binaries](http://sourceforge.net/projects/openblas/files) and [Yeppp!](http://www.yeppp.info/) binaries and SDKs.
+Place binaries in PATH or in corresponding debug/release solution folder.
+Correct paths to SDKs in Solution's "VC++ Directories" property page.
+4. if I didn't forget anything, now you can take a look at \nntl\tests\tests.cpp to see how to build your first NN with NNTL.
+I'll write more about it later.
+Don't hesitate to ask for help, if you are interested.

+### How to Build tests Project
+1. You'll also need to download [Google Test](https://code.google.com/p/googletest/) (preferably version 1.7) and unpack it to %NNTL_ROOT%/_extern/gtest-1.7.0/.
+Also download [RapidJson](http://rapidjson.org/) and unpack it to %NNTL_ROOT%/_extern/rapidjson/
+2.

 ## Code Status
 I'm actively working on and with this project therefore I won't give any guarantees on API being stable.
 I'm pretty sure it may be changed from commit to commit, so keep it in mind.